Saturday, 30 August 2025

 The event will begin at 12:00 with an introduction by Nia Roberts, who will chair the event.
 Nia has a lifetime of experience in science, technology and intellectual property, both as a patent attorney and examiner, which she is now sharing as a consultant and non-executive director.
 She spent part of her career at the European Patent Office in Munich.

-Nia will be followed at 12:10 by Emma Richards, who represents the Intellectual Property Office in the devolved nations.
-Emma will introduce the concepts of intellectual property and intellectual assets and explain the difference.
-She will talk about registrable and non-registrable rights and how each set of rights may be acquired.
-She will outline the Intellectual Property Office's services and discuss the Office's relationship with the World Intellectual Property Organization, the European Patent Office and other national and regional intellectual property offices.
+Nia will be followed at 12:10 by a speaker who will introduce the concepts of intellectual property and intellectual assets and explain the difference.
+He or she will talk about registrable and non-registrable rights and how each set of rights may be acquired.
+The speaker will outline the Intellectual Property Office's services and discuss the Office's relationship with the World Intellectual Property Organization, the European Patent Office and other national and regional intellectual property offices.

 We have invited and are waiting to hear from two distinguished intellectual property practitioners to fill the next two slots.
 One will be a patent attorney who is already well known to M-SParc, while the other will be a trade mark attorney.
 They will explain their roles and how they can assist businesses in Wales and beyond.
 They are expected to speak from 12:30 and 12:50 respectively.
 The patent attorney will mention applications under the Patent Cooperation Treaty and the trade mark attorney trade mark applications under the Madrid Protocol, and design registration applications under the Hague Agreement.

-The main speakers of the day will be Robin Jones, a recently retired patent examiner, who will speak from 13:10 to 13:30 and a trade mark examiner colleague of Emma Richards, who will speak from 13:30 to 13:50.
+The main speakers of the day will be Robin Jones, a recently retired patent examiner, who will speak from 13:10 to 13:30 and a specialist in examination procedure who will speak from 13:30 to 13:50.
 They will indicate what they look for in a successful patent or trade mark application and identify any common errors and advise they can be avoided.
 Examiners do not often have the chance to speak to the public in this way, so what they have to say will be extremely useful.

 If an application goes wrong, an examiner's decision can be challenged in a hearing before an official appointed by the Comptroller-General of Patents, Designs and Trade Marks known as a "hearing officer."
 Hearing officers also adjudicate in disputes with third parties, such as whether a patent or trade mark should be revoked, oppositions to the registration of trade marks, applications for the invalidity of trade marks and the settlement of terms of licences of right of unregistered design rights.
 I will discuss such hearings and further appeals either to the Appointed Person in trade mark or registered design cases or to the High Court between 13:50 and 14:00.